ewolman/EarlyAmericanSenateData/README.md

     - Here we have `cmte on foreign officers`
   - **Dates** - any patterns which contain a month or first 3 letters of a month, then a one or 2 digit number then `,`, then 4 digit number (`Mon(th) DD, YYYY`)
     - Here we have `Feb 12, 1791`
   - **Senator and Vote** - the pattern, name + 1 or 2 digit number followed by punctuation.
 This should be `;` for ease of use, but the program can pick up other forms of punctuation or characters - `)}>?,:;.` in case there is a character recognition mistake.
 This pattern excludes months and dates.
-Parsing for names and votes starts is only for the range starting at the beginning of the line below each committee to the line of the next committee.
+Parsing for names and votes is only for the range starting at the beginning of the line below each committee to the line of the next committee.
     - This pattern collects all name and vote combinations in a list